swiftlang/swift-org-website/download/index.md

 ### Swift 5.9 Development

-Swift 5.9 Snapshots are prebuilt binaries that are automatically created from `release/5.9` branch.
+Swift 5.9 snapshots are prebuilt binaries that are automatically created from `release/5.9` branch.
 These snapshots are not official releases.
 They have gone through automated unit testing,